UPCOMING SOLO SHOW

 Juried by Alicia Bailey and Helen Hiebert

-showing Water, Calling a collaborative artist book
+Showing Water, Calling a collaborative artist book

 Text, water patterns, letterpress printing and binding by Camden M. Richards.
 Soundtrack by Anne Hege.